What is Windows 10 recovery disk?

 How to create Windows 10 recovery disk efficiently?

 Some users may concern about the Windows 10 recovery USB size.
-While creating a recovery drive, the program will copy a lot of files to the USB drive, so you need to prepare a flash drive that has at least 16 GB capacity.
-Before you turn to following steps, please note that all the data on the USB drive will be deleted in this process.
+While creating a recovery drive, the program will copy a lot of files to the USB drive, so you need to prepare a flash drive that has at least 16 GB capacity, and ensure it’s empty, because all the data on the USB drive will be deleted in this process.

-▶ Method 1.
-Create Windows 10 recovery drive with the built-in tool
+Way 1.
+Create Windows 10 recovery drive with recovery media creator

 1. Connect the USB drive to your computer, and then type “recovery drive” into the search box.
 In the listed results, select “Create a recovery drive”.